-- Applying for additional vouchers should they become available through HUD or New York State. - Leverage affordable housing resources in the community through the creation of mixed-finance housing, offering additional project-based voucher contracts for new construction/major renovations, and consider converting existing public housing stock and the surrounding neighborhoods into other forms of affordable/mixedincome communities. - Pursue housing resources other than public housing or housing choice voucher assistance.
+- Applying for additional vouchers should they become available through HUD or New York State. - Leverage affordable housing resources in the community through the creation of mixed-finance housing, offering additional project-based voucher contracts for new construction/major renovations, and consider converting existing public housing stock and the surrounding neighborhoods into other forms of affordable/mixedincome communities. - Pursue housing resources other than public housing or housing choice voucher assistance, such as supportive housing programs.